sampsyo/cs6120/content/blog/2019-09-25-type_checker.md

 ## Goal

-The goal of the project was to add a static type checker to find type errors, multiple defnitions of variables and undefined ones as well.
+The goal of the project was to add a static type checker to find type errors, multiple definitions of variables and undefined ones as well.
 We also ensure that the branch labels are valid and unique.